TezBaker/Bakers-Dozen/README.md

 Default Fee – If a fee has not been specified for an address then use this default fee

-Baker Address – The baker address that rewards will be calculated from
+Baker Address – The baker address that rewards will be calculated

-ayment Address – This address is used to create the Tezos command (k column on _cycle payments sheet)
+Payment Address – This address is used to create the Tezos command (k column on _cycle payments sheet)

-Delegate Filter – You can filter by one delegate address, so this is useful for a delegate to check their rewards
+Delegate Filter – Can filter by one delegate address, this is useful for a delegate to check their rewards

-Cycles Per Year – We use this to calculate the APR
+Cycles Per Year – This is used to calculate the APR

 Network Fee – This is used to subtract of the delegates reward to cover their fee cost for the transaction